 Home maintenance for many is a troubling thought.
 Not all of us are handy with power tools and building materials.
-However, every homeowner wants to live in a comfortable space and maintain resale value for when it comes time to actually sell your mobile home.
+However, every homeowner wants to live in a comfortable space and maintain mobile home resale value for when it comes time to actually sell your home.
 Luckily, there are several budget-friendly ways to extend the life of your mobile home without going beyond your comfort level or financial means.
 Here’s our list of to-dos that don’t require any major expense.

 5 Things To Do That Will Extend the Life of Your Mobile Home

 Replace your furnace and AC filter: